strategicdefense/strategicdefense.github.io/_team/josh.md

 weight: 2
 ---

-I've spent the past six years working in cybersecurity at a number of organizations.
-I've spent portions of that time doing manual network and wireless pentesting.
-I've also spent a few years as strategic advisor to companies large and small.
-More recently, I've worked to grow my own practice as a tester and advisor.
-I'm excited to be a part of Strategic Defense and am eager to partner with organizations to identify and help remediate security gaps.
-I am also proud to hold several certifications including my Project Management Professional, CompTIA Security+, and Offensive Security Wireless Professional.
+Josh has spent the past six years working in cybersecurity at a number of organizations.
 <!--more-->
+He spent portions of that time doing manual network and wireless pentesting.
+He also spent a few years as strategic advisor to companies large and small.
+More recently, he's worked to grow his own practice as a tester and advisor.
+Josh is excited to be a part of Strategic Defense and am eager to partner with organizations to identify and help remediate security gaps.
+Josh is also proud to hold several certifications including Project Management Professional (PMP), CompTIA Security+, and Offensive Security Wireless Professional.